10 Operations and Analytics

 - Information on staffing numbers and procedure

-- True positives and false positive numbers for scanner alarms
+- Scaner positives and false positive numbers

+What can we say about what we have?
 Can we identify a bottleneck?
-Judging by our diagram, if a magnetometer is triggered, an individual is asked to walk back through it.
-We could change the process to add staff to wand guests that triggered the gate.
+Judging by our diagram it seems that if a magnetometer is triggered that an individual is asked to walk back through it.
+Perhaps we could change the process so that we add staff to wand guests that triggered the gate.
 We could also eliminate bags or alter the magnetometer settings and then measure the differences.
 Not all solutions require much diligence.
-We’ll expand on this example and examine an analogous project more deeply; Reducing wait times at concession stands.

 10.2 Reducing wait times at concessions

-- System constraints (number of grills, points-of-sale, etc.)
+- System constraints (number of grills, points-of-sale, etc)

 - Labor (experience, training, motivation)